vishpat/lisp-rs/docs/src/project.md

 This project implements an interpreter, in Rust, for a small subset of [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), a Lisp dialect.

 The project was inspired by Peter Norvig's article [**(How to Write a (Lisp) Interpreter (in Python))**](http://www.norvig.com/lispy.html) and aims to make a user understand how a Lisp interpreter works by implementing one in Rust.
-Rust's rich programming constructs such as enum, pattern matching and error handling make it easy and a joy to implement this barebone interpreter.
+Rust's rich programming constructs such as enum, pattern matching, and error handling make it easy and a joy to implement this bare-bone interpreter.

 ## Pre-requistes
-In order to make the most out of this project, it is expected that the user is aware of the following Computer Science concepts
+To make the most out of this project, it is expected that the user is aware of the following Computer Science concepts

 - [Lists](https://en.wikipedia.org/wiki/List_(abstract_data_type))
 - [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science))

-Rust is a non-trivial language, however to implement the Lisp interpreter, the reader needs have moderate experience with the language.
-Knowing the following four concepts with should be enough for the user to understand the whole project
+Rust is a non-trivial language, however, to implement the Lisp interpreter, the reader needs to have moderate experience with the language.
+Knowing the following four concepts should be enough for the user to understand the whole project

 - [Enums and Pattern Matching](https://doc.rust-lang.org/book/ch06-00-enums.html)
 - [Smart Pointers](https://doc.rust-lang.org/book/ch15-00-smart-pointers.html)